 A small A-frame chapel is located on the edge of our

 property.
-It contains a beautiful wood carving of the Last
+Besides the Nativity Exhibit, it contains a beautiful wood carving of the Last

 Supper.
 It is used especially during the Christmas lights